-We had wrote many articles about text based browser in the past such as Links, Links2, ELinks, Lynx, w3m and Netrik.
+We have written many articles related to text based browser in the past such as Links, Links2, ELinks, Lynx, w3m and Netrik.

-As i know, all these text-based browsers renders only web pages and supports color but browsh is advanced, well-established, feature-rich modern text based browser which supports graphics and video.
+As we know, all these text-based browsers renders only web pages and supports color but browsh is advanced, well-established, feature-rich modern text based browser which supports graphics and video.

 What is Browsh